-A Car-Free, Car-Less, and Car-Lite Guide To Surviving Bemidji from Henry Pan describes how he gets around Bemidji without driving (or driving much).
+A Car-Free, Car-Less, and Car-Lite Guide To Surviving Bemidji from Henry Pan describes how they get around Bemidji without driving (or driving much).
 “As difficult as it is living in Bemidji without a car in the winter, it is indeed possible to live without one.
 But it would even better if there were more sidewalks, more separated bike lanes, and transit that ran longer and more predictably,” and the post reviews all the transit, Lyft, ride sharing, biking, walking, transit choices.

-What Happened To My Bus? asks Chris Moseng.
+What Happened To My Bus? asks Christa Moseng.
 When the usual express bus doesn’t show up and there’s been no announcement of a service change, the posts looks for answers.
-None yet, but he’s “hoping to hear that this is just a temporary service reduction, but at this point it is unarguably a service reduction—and Metro Transit should be more transparent, communicative, and accountable about these things.”
+None yet, but she’s “hoping to hear that this is just a temporary service reduction, but at this point it is unarguably a service reduction—and Metro Transit should be more transparent, communicative, and accountable about these things.”

 Monte Castleman is Critiquing the Transportation-as-a-Service Model where self-driving or autonomous vehicles will replace owning our own cars; he says, “I seriously doubt fully automated cars will be ready, technologically, by 2030.
 And even if they are ready and promise more safety than driving yourself, the psychological comfort of being “in control” is strong.”